FAQ

 - Look for clear information about operation size, equipment and staffing.

-Visit http://psschina.com/resources/passagemaker-articles/ for related articles on avoiding middlemen in China.
+- Visit http://psschina.com/resources/passagemaker-articles for related articles on avoiding middlemen when sourcing in China.

 - Based on the results of the factory visits, the next phase is sampling, trial order or even Purchase Order placement with the top vendor or two.